2026 Update for the Grand Canyon North Rim

 Testimony

-Your Guide for Hiking the Grand Canyon
+Download this Guide for Hiking the Grand Canyon

-Five days, four overnights, and three full days exploring the Grand Canyon trekking two hiking routes across the Colorado River between the south rim and the north rim — all in one jaw-dropping American national park.
+We spent five days, four overnights, and three full days exploring the Grand Canyon trekking two hiking routes across the Colorado River between the south rim and the north rim — all in one jaw-dropping American national park.

-We gathered up ALL of the helpful information in one tidy place: a printable PDF eBook guide you can download today.
+Upon or return we gathered up ALL of the helpful information in one tidy place so you don’t have to hunt it all down: a printable PDF eBook guide you can download right now, including a 12 week Rim to Rim fitness training plan!*

 Even if you just want to embark on the south rim day hike from South Kaibab to Bright Angel Trail, this guide will help, showing you all the waypoints and more.

-Basically, we did your Rim to Rim homework for you.
+Basically, we did your homework for you

 Nerdy?
 Maybe.
 Total Time Saver?
 YES!